MakeSchool-Tutorials/web-7-react-redux-tetris-app/P10-Default-State-and-Block-Shapes/content.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-The game will work by managing it's state in a series of arrays stored in Redux.
+The game will work by managing it's state in a series of arrays managed by the Redux store.
 Manipulating and comparing these arrays will determine what the game shows and how the game plays.

 Nested arrays represent a two dimensional data structure.
 This reflects the two dimensional grid the game is played on.